kanaria69/Mainecoco/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!